Norecipes - Elevating Everyday Meals

 About Marc

 Hi!
-I'm Marc Matsumoto, a Tokyo-based food writer and recipe developer dedicated to helping everyone become a better cook.
-I began my culinary career as a private chef for an elite few, but I wanted to use those skills to help more people eat well.
-Over the past 18 years, I've created more than 1,500 recipes designed to help home cooks cook smarter while feeling more confident in the kitchen.
-My goal is to give you the tools and knowledge to make good food a natural part of everyday life.
+I'm Marc Matsumoto, a Tokyo-based food writer and recipe developer dedicated to helping you become a better cook.
+I began my culinary career as a private chef, but I wanted to use those skills to help more people eat well.
+Over the past 18 years, I've created over 1,500 recipes designed to help you cook smarter while feeling more confident in the kitchen.
+My goal is simple: give you the tools and knowledge to make good food part of everyday life!

 A Few Quick Facts